Federated Visualization: A Privacy-preserving Strategy for Aggregated Visual Query: Evaluation

-\textbf{\textit{Granularity of data partitioning:}} Two columns on the right in \autoref{fig-big-quan} shows that there is no relationship between accuracy and the chart type, that is, the granularity of data partitioning.
+\textbf{\textit{Granularity of data partitioning:}} Table~\ref{tab:2} shows that there is no relationship between accuracy and the chart type, that is, the granularity of data partitioning.
 The result of the heatmap is relatively larger than the other two charts.
 This may be because the distribution of a heatmap is uneven, and there are many visual features whose value is 0.

-\textbf{\textit{Training data distribution:}} As shown in two columns on the right in \autoref{fig-big-quan}, the results of the two distributions are almost the same.
+\textbf{\textit{Training data distribution:}} Many works~\cite{zhao2018federated} have studied the distribution of training data in the field of federated learning.
+The training data on each client can be independently (i.i.d.) identically distribution or non-i.i.d..
+In practice, we randomly generate two pieces of treemap data, which are i.i.d. and non-i.i.d., to simulate actual usage scenarios and analyze the impact of data distribution on the response time.
+As shown in the Table~\ref{tab:2}, there is almost no difference in response time between two distributions, indicating that the data distribution has little effect on the accuracy with our method.